sethnlewis/X-Ray-Image-Classification/data/README.md

-# Data
+#### Data

-This directory stores both raw input data and data that has been processed.
+This directory stores the raw data used for the analysis.